pchat-imm/multiprocess-python/README.md

 # multiprocess-python
 current task
-- check if have error
+- stream result with zmq (maybe run with ubuntu)-
-- later stream result with zmq
+- (in case want to use bladerf windows) follow another markdown file

 result
 ```